Dividend Tax Calculator

 Forgetting dividends stack on top of salary

-Ignoring the £100K personal allowance trap
+Ignoring the £100,000 personal-allowance trap

-If your total income (salary + dividends) exceeds £100,000, your personal allowance is tapered, you lose £1 of allowance for every £2 over £100,000.
-Between £100,001 and £125,140, your effective marginal tax rate can exceed 60%.
-Consider pension contributions to bring income below £100,000.
+If your total income (salary plus dividends) exceeds £100,000, your personal allowance is tapered: you lose £1 of allowance for every £2 over £100,000, so it is gone entirely by £125,140.
+The effective marginal tax rate in this £25,140 strip can exceed 60%.
+Pension contributions are one common way to bring adjusted net income below £100,000; speak to an adviser if you're affected.

 ISAs: The Tax-Free Dividend Strategy